reponsekdz2/mahama-news-hub/README.md

 ### Technical Features

 *   **Responsive Design**: The application is fully responsive and provides a seamless experience on devices of all sizes, from mobile phones to desktops.
 *   **Robust Backend**: Built with Node.js, Express, and MySQL, providing a secure and scalable foundation.
+The database includes indexes for improved query performance.
 *   **Offline First (App Shell)**: Uses a Service Worker to cache the application shell for faster load times and offline availability.
-*   **SEO Optimized**: Generates dynamic meta tags for articles and provides `rss.xml` and `sitemap.xml` endpoints for better search engine indexing.
+*   **SEO Optimized**: Generates dynamic meta tags for articles and provides `/api/utils/rss.xml` and `/api/utils/sitemap.xml` endpoints for better search engine indexing and content syndication.

 ---